suhasmaddali/Heart-Disease-Prediction/README.md

 https://www.kaggle.com/johnsmith88/heart-disease-dataset

 ## Data Visualization

-* There are many classification metrics that should be taken into consideration when performing the machine learning analysis.
 * Considering the metrics, it is possible to evaluate the performance of different machine learning and deep learning models respectively.
 * We would be tabulating the results for this particular dataset.
 * We would be looking at various machine learning models and understanding their hyperparameters in the process so as to build the best version of the models.